tuccle22/react-simple-context-store/README.md

 ## React Simple Context Store

-This is an example of using react's context to manage a global state.
+This is a proof of concept of using react's context and hooks to manage the access and mutation of state, globally (and/or locally).
-This implementation has limitations, in part due to the limitations of react context, but also probably due to how it's implemented.
+This implementation is inferior to redux in many ways.

 ### Contents

-This repository was bootstrapped with create-react-app, so start the development server with `yarn start` or `npm start`.
+This repository was bootstrapped with create-react-app, so start the development server with `yarn start` or `npm start` to see the example app.

 #### TodoListExample

-This repository contains a TodoListExample app which is a copy of this https://codesandbox.io/s/rtk-convert-todos-example-uqqy3?from-embed todo list app, using react-simple-context-store instead of redux to manage state.
-The linked app isn't using the hooks in react-redux, so it is a little more verbose than it could be.
+The TodoListExample app is a copy of this https://codesandbox.io/s/rtk-convert-todos-example-uqqy3?from-embed todo list app, using react-simple-context-store (this non existant library) instead of redux to manage state.
+The linked app isn't using react-redux hooks, so it is more verbose than it could be.

 #### React-Simple-Context-Store